Easy Mochi Donuts

 Ingredients:

-• Glutinous Rice Flour.
+- Glutinous Rice Flour.
 Also known as Sticky Rice Flour, Sweet Rice Flour, or Mochiko flour.
-A gluten-free ingredient that can be found in the International aisle at most grocery stores or Asian grocery stores.
-I use the Thai Erawan Elephant or Mochiko Blue Star Sweet Rice Flour from Koda Farms.
+A gluten-free ingredient found in the International aisle at most grocery stores or Asian markets.
+I use Thai Erawan Elephant or Mochiko Blue Star Sweet Rice Flour from Koda Farms.
 Do not use regular rice flour — it’s not the same!

-• Warm Milk.
+- Warm Milk.
 Warming the milk slightly makes the dough easier to handle.
 The secret to a smooth and pliable dough.
+I recommend whole milk, as the fat improves the texture immensely.
+In a pinch, 2% or 1% also works.

 Instructions:

-4. Deep fry.
-Cook until golden brown and puffy, about 1 minute on each side.
-Check out this Deep Frying Guide for more details.
-Make sure not to overcook!
+- When the temperature reaches 350F, add donuts to hot oil.
+Deep fry until golden brown and puffy, about 1-2 minutes on each side.
+Remove with a slotted spoon.
+Transfer to a cooling rack.
+Check out this Deep Frying Guide for more details. *Make sure not to overcook!
 When you take a bite, the donut should be chewy and a little bit stretchy.
-It’s ok if it doesn’t look fully cooked — as long as it’s not raw, that’s how mochi should look.

 PRO Tips:

-• Use a candy thermometer.
+- Use a candy thermometer.
 When deep frying, a candy thermometer makes it very easy to gauge oil temperature.
-Deep frying when the oil hits 350F makes sure the donuts are not too greasy and oily.
+Deep frying when the oil hits 350F ensures the Mochi doughnuts are not too greasy and oily.

 Variations: